-Irregular heartbeat or heart arrhythmia is a condition wherein the electrical signals that coordinate the heartbeat do not work properly.
-The faulty signals may cause the heart to beat irregularly, whether too fast (tachycardia) or too slow (bradycardia).
+What Does Irregular Heartbeat Mean: Irregular heartbeat or heart arrhythmia is a condition wherein the electrical signals that coordinate the heartbeat do not work properly.
+The faulty signals may cause the heart to beat irregularly – either too fast (tachycardia) or too slow (bradycardia).

 Irregular heartbeat (arrhythmia) means the heart is out of its usual rhythm.
 The person may feel like their heart skipped a beat, has added a beat or is flattering.